top of page

 MARG Vice Chair

-Doctoral Researcher with the Autism Centre for Education and Research (ACER)
+Doctoral Researcher with the Autism Centre for Education

 Sara is a Doctoral Researcher studying for her PhD with the Autism Centre for Education and Research (ACER) at the University of Birmingham.
 Her PhD is exploring autistic women and birthing people’s experiences of maternity services and maternity staff understanding and experience of supporting autistic people.
 She is autistic, with other autistic family members.
 She works as an autism trainer and specialist autism mentor and is committed to learning more about autistic people’s experiences to help improve services.
 Sara has developed and delivered training for social workers, teachers and NHS staff.
 She also works for an autism charity, leading a discussion group for autistic women and another for autistic parents.